hungnguyen10897/sonarqube-miner/README.md

 python3 sonar_miner_main.py
 ```

 You can pass the server, organization or output path to write data to.
 These are exposed as options to the entry script.
-By default, the tool runs against Sonarcloud server (https://sonarcloud.io), 'apache' organization and creates a output folder name 'sonar_data' for output data in the working directory.
-Usually, you can ignore the organization option if the server is not Sonarcloud Server.
+By default, the tool runs against Sonarcloud server (https://sonarcloud.io), _apache_ organization and creates a output folder name _sonar_data_ for output data in the working directory.
+Usually, you can ignore the `-o (organization)` option if the server is not Sonarcloud Server.

 ```
 usage: sonar_miner_main.py [-h] [-p OUTPUT_PATH] [-s SERVER] [-o ORGANIZATION]